markNZed/processism-react-three/storyboard.md

 By seeing the self as an emergent process, we can free ourselves from the pressure of defining a fixed identity.
 Instead, we can engage with the dynamic process of becoming, appreciating the ways in which our identity is co-created through interactions with the world around us.

-This perspective enhances, rather than diminishes, our understanding of personal identity.
-It invites us to acknowledge the richness of our evolving nature and to find meaning in the ongoing transformations that shape who we are.
+This perspective is a shift from understanding identity as an individualistic concept to a more interconnected one, where relationships are not merely external factors but are constitutive of who we are.

-Reflective Question: How does the idea that your identity is continually evolving affect the way you view yourself?
+Reflective Question: How does the idea that your identity is relational affect the way you view yourself?
 What possibilities for growth and change does this open up?

 ## 9.8.
 Recap Scene: Discovering the Self in Process